Part 3 of 5 in our entrepreneur series. This week: Starting slowly and successfully.

-Thinking of quitting your day job to pursue a passion project?
+Thinking of how to become an entrepreneur or quitting your day job to pursue a passion project?
 Just wait.

 After all, some of the most successful business people in history, from Warren Buffett to Sarah Blakely, held onto their 9 to 5 lives while building their empires on the side.

 And thanks to the Internet, it’s never been easier to make your dreams a reality in your spare time.
 Tons of people out there have turned their side gigs and hobbies into careers as bloggers, make-up gurus, fashion designers, copywriters, photographers, artists, and tech moguls.

 1. Start a business out of something you already prize as a hobby

 There’s maintaining a hobby, and then there’s starting a business.
 Having a hobby is just spending a lot of time doing something you enjoying and gaining experience and skill in the process; starting a business with that hobby is achieving lift off.

 In fact, turning something into your business from something you already do in your spare time is the best circumstances under which to start a venture: it shows that you’ve established some level of passion and commitment, and even if you weren’t trying to make money out of it, you’d still be knitting, baking, blogging, making art, programming, fashion designing, matchmaking, or whatever else you love doing.
 All of these skills, in combination with your passion, can help you achieve liftoff.

 Once you’ve decided to start your business, either from your hobby or from a real problem that you’ve found a brilliant solution for, it’s important to start small and not overwhelm yourself by taking on too much too soon.
 There are plenty of small and easily manageable tasks that you can take on for yourself and your business.